Total Lots Sold:

 Glenfiddich Special Old Reserve.
 35cl.
 40%.

-It’s unlikely William Grant would recognise Glenfiddich today: as of the 2020 reconstruction the distillery now has a remarkable 43 stills making over 20 million litres of alcohol per annum.
+It’s unlikely William Grant would recognise Glenfiddich today: since the 2020 reconstruction, the distillery now has a remarkable 43 stills making over 20 million litres of alcohol per annum.
 The core range official bottlings are frequently augmented by small batch limited editions; independent bottlings are almost non-existent.
 The exceptionally rare 1937 vintage released in 2001 is probably the most sought-after Glenfiddich, though early and/or long-aged vintage expressions also do well at auction.

 Distillery bottlings are, as the name suggests, bottled by or for the distillery from which the whisky has originated and are thus often referred to as Official Bottlings or OBs.
 Distillery bottlings are generally more desirable for collectors and usually fetch higher prices at auction than independent bottlings.
 They are officially-endorsed versions of the whisky from a particular distillery and are therefore considered the truest expression of the distillery’s character.